Uniswap/v4-core/CONTRIBUTING.md

 ## Setup

+For V4, an unreleased solc binary is used to add support for TLOAD and TSTORE.
+There are options for using this binary with forge:

+### Using `just`

+`just build` to get contract artifacts and dependencies for forge

+`just test` to run forge tests and update snapshots

+### Using environment variables

-Run `source .env` to set FOUNDRY_SOLC to the correct solc binary.
+Run `source .env` to set `FOUNDRY_FUZZ_SEED` and `FOUNDRY_SOLC` environment variables.
+You can then use forge directly

 `forge build` to get contract artifacts and dependencies for forge

-If after running `source .env`, you continue to get the error `Function "tload" not found.` try running

-On MacOS:
-`forge build --use ./bin/solc-mac`

-On Linux:
-`forge build --use ./bin/solc-static-linux`

-## Tests

-`forge snapshot` to update the forge gas snapshots.
-Note these must use a static fuzz seed, so please run `source .env`, use `FOUNDRY_FUZZ_SEED=0x4444`, or use `just snapshots` when running forge snapshots.

-`forge test` to run forge tests
+`forge test` to run forge tests and update snapshots

 ## Code of Conduct